src-d/blog/content/upcoming/enry.md

 *[enry](https://github.com/src-d/enry)* is a tool written in Go to perform file language detection.
 It started as a port of *[github's project linguist](https://github.com/github/linguist)*.

-With all the tools that *enry*  provides,  you can know what language a file was written in, whether this file is used as documentation for a project, is a vendor file or even if it is a binary file.
+With the tools that *enry*  provides, you can know what language a file was written in, whether this file is used as documentation for a project, is a vendor file or even if it is a binary file.

 ## Why develop a port?
-Some time ago at source{d}, we needed to detect the language of every file in every repository to perform analysing job in our previous pipeline.
-To face this task, we looked at [github's linguist project](https://github.com/github/linguist), a Ruby library that offered what we needed, but not addressed all our requirements though.
+Some time ago, at source{d}, we needed to detect the language of every file in every repository to perform analysing job in our previous pipeline.
+To face this task, we looked at [github's linguist project](https://github.com/github/linguist), a Ruby library that offered what we needed, but didn't address all our requirements though.

-So at this point, there was a need arising to implement an approach to fit in an environment mostly developed in Go, give a good performance and keep compatibility with its mother project.
-That's the reason why *enry* was born.
+So at this point, we realised we needed to implement an approach that fit in an environment mostly developed in Go with a strong performance and that kept its compatibility with the mother project.
+Which is why *enry* was born.

 At the beginning, *enry* had only a sub-set of the *linguist* functionality, enough to cover basic needs of the analysis pipeline that we had back then.

-As the time passed, *enry* showed it was a  valuable tool that could be used in other projects (e.g.[babelfish](https://github.com/bblfsh)) and it started to incorporate almost all the features *linguist* has.
+As time passed, *enry* showed it was a  valuable tool that could be used in other projects (e.g.[babelfish](https://github.com/bblfsh)) and it started to incorporate almost all the features *linguist* has.

 ## How does enry work?
-The goal of detecting language from a file is achieved by the functions:
+Detecting a file language is done by the functions:
 ```go
 func GetLanguage(filename string, content []byte) (language string)
 func GetLanguages(filename string, content []byte) []string
 ```
-After calling `GetLanguages`, there could be more than one possible language detected for the file, so `GetLanguages` returns all of them, and `GetLanguage` returns one of them (in fact, the most likely one thanks to the classifier, we'll cover the classifier later).
+After calling `GetLanguages`, there could be more than one possible language detected for the file, so it returns all of them, and `GetLanguage` returns one of them (in fact, the most likely one thanks to the classifier - which we'll cover later).

 The detection process must be split into several steps that form a chain or sequence of strategies.
 These strategies need the file name, its content and a list of candidates (a list of possible languages for the file).
 Strategies are typed functions with the next signature:
 ```go